Richard E. Turley Jr.: Digital projects

 In the department, Turley managed several notable electronic projects.
 FamilySearch, a massive genealogical database website, was launched in 1999.
 Other records were also released on CD-ROM, including the Freedman’s Bank (of African-American records), the Mormon Immigration Index, European Vital Records Indexes, and 1880s censuses, including the 1881 British Census, which won the Besterman/McColvin Award from the Library Association of Great Britain.
-For these efforts, and restoring several LDS historic sites, Turley received the Historic Preservation Medal from the Daughters of the American Revolution in 2004.
+For these efforts, and restoring several LDS historic sites, Turley received the Historic Preservation Medal from President General Linda Tinker Watkins of the Daughters of the American Revolution in 2004.

 In 2002, BYU Press published Selected Collections From the Archives of The Church of Jesus Christ of Latter-day Saints, which Turley edited.
 On 74 DVDs, this released numerous important and rare early documents of the church, which some scholars and historians called "the most important event in modern Mormon publishing," and "an achievement of such significance that no praise, no matter how effusive, seems sufficiently laudatory."